amzn/oss-dashboard/README.md

 ### reports

 Which reports you wish to be executed on the code.
+Note that LicenseReporter both provides a report and uses the Licensee project to identify the basic top level license file.

 ### www-directory

-Where you want the dashboard output to go
+Where you want the dashboard output to go.

+## More Setup/Running

+With the configuration file created, you should execute the following:

+TODO: This needs to be simplified, too many steps.
+Also need to consider moving 1 and 6 to Ruby.

+ 1) init-database.sh <db url>
+ 2) github-sync/sync.rb
+ 3) github-pull/pull_source.rb
+ 4) review-repos/reporter_runner.rb
+ 5) generate-dashboard/generate-dashboard-xml.rb
+ 6) xsltproc generate-dashboard/style/dashboardToHtml.xslt <dashboard xml> > html-file.html